šš²š³š¼šæš² š¬š¼š šš¶šæš² š¬š¼ššæ šš¶šæšš š¦š®š¹š²šš½š²šæšš¼š», š„š²š®š± š§šµš¶š

 When Is the Right Time to Hire?

-You’re ready for your first sales hire when there’s consistent demand and the founder’s time is better spent refining strategy than closing every deal.
-As pipeline builds, the marginal value of one more founder-led call starts to drop compared to spending that same hour improving positioning, deepening investor relationships, or unblocking product decisions.
-A good rule of thumb is when follow-ups, demos, and inbound interest are slipping through the cracks, not because of a lack of fit, but because the founder can’t keep up.
+You're ready for your first sales hire when demos and communication start slipping through the cracks because you can't keep up.
+As your pipeline builds, the value of one more founder-led call drops compared to spending that same hour improving positioning, deepening investor relationships, or unblocking product decisions.

 Who Should You Hire?